Glen Gainer for Congress

 This was the official website for Glen Gainer's bid for the United States House of Representatives in West Virginia's 1st congressional district.
 The content is from the site's 2014 archived pages.
 Glen Gainer won the Democratic primary with 63% of the vote, defeating Mark Anthony Manchin.
 In the general election, Republican incumbent David McKinley defeated Gainer by a roughly two-to-one margin.

 My parents who live in Parkersburg, the county seat of Wood County, West Virginia is is part of the 1st congressional district were following this 2014 race very intently.
 They were visiting me in New York City the day after the election.
 My father was particularly upset and as he was expressing his anger and frustration during brunch in my dining room he accidently knocked over the carafe of iced coffee.As I lunged out to catch the carafe I hit the table spilling the tray with raspberry, blueberry, and strawberry jam onto the carpet.
 What a mess.
 My parents tried to clean up as much as they could.
-I grabbed my computer and did a search for NYC carpet cleaning.
+I grabbed my computer and tracked down a local New York carpet cleaning service.
 Fortunately I found My Home Carpet & Upholstery Care.
 They not only did in home steam cleaning of wall to wall carpets, but they also cleaned and restored area carpets in their state of the art cleaning facility.
 The stained Persian rug was a sorry mess, but when a representative of the company arrived that afternoon, he assured us that they would be able to clean the rug.
 Less than a week later the cleaned and Scotch Guarded carpet was returned looking like new with no coffee stain, and no raspberry, blueberry. and strawberry jam.
 I took a picture on my phone and sent it to my parents.
 They had offered to pay for the cleaning, but I wouldn't hear of it.
 My mother texted me back saying that the carpet cleaning company was a great find.
 She was thoroughly impressed.
 My father has come to grips with Glen Gainer's defeat, but he hopes he will run again.

 MEET GLEN GAINER